wzhy2000/dHICA/README.md

-    multi           -- [optional, default=NA] indicating one or several GPUs will be used. model_path      -- The path to the pre-trained model(DNase or ATAC). output_path.fa  -- The path to save the output files. ref_genome	    -- Reference genome.(hg19 or mm10)
+    multi           -- [optional, default=NA] indicating one or several GPUs will be used. model_path      -- The path to the pre-trained model(DNase or ATAC). output_path     -- The path to save the output files. ref_genome.fa   -- Reference genome.(hg19 or mm10)
     bw_path         -- Read counts (not normalized) formatted as a bigWig or bw file. output_prefix   -- The prefix of the output file.